Java-djr1-IntroI/Assign05TClock/README.md

     c.
 Make sure that your program compiles and runs correctly with no errors and no warnings.
 If you get any errors, double check that you typed everything correctly.
-Be aware that C++ is case-sensitive.
+Be aware that Java is case-sensitive.

-2.  **An electronic copy of your program (punetidAssign03Protein.pdf) is to be emailed to ryandj@pacificu.edu**
+2.  **An electronic copy of your program (punetidAssign04TheClock.pdf) is to be emailed to ryandj@pacificu.edu**